patzy/sleepy/README.md

 Notmuch mail REST API and web interface.

+Webmail isn't included in the python server, you'll need a web server for it.

 This is a proof of concept and full of problems.
 Issues are disabled as I won't work on this anymore.
 Fork this and write proper remote notmuch support !